swilcox19/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 A tidy data set can be described as a data set where:
   - each variable forms a column;
   - each observation forms a row; and
-  - each type of observational unit forms a table
+  - each type of observational unit forms a table.

 ## Source Data